David Lee Roth: Return to Van Halen: 2007–2015

-Later years: 2016–present
+Current projects: 2016–present

 In 2014, Roth had recorded sessions with John 5 on guitar.
-Roth confirmed in October 2019 the album will soon be released now that he can start making "real plans" without Van Halen.
-In 2019 Roth announced a nine-date solo residency at the Mandalay Bay Resort and Casino House of Blues in 2020, with shows scheduled for January 8, 10 and 11 and March 18, 20, 21, 25, 27 and 28.
-He also went on an American tour with the band Kiss, playing 43 cities as the opening act.
-While Roth did complete some of the dates, the tour was postponed due to the COVID-19 global pandemic.
-In August 2020 KISS announced on their website that the tour would commence with Dave and his band opening on some dates.
-However, by August 2021, the band dropped Roth from their tour, with bassist/vocalist Gene Simmons referring to him as being "past his prime."
+Roth claimed in October 2019 the album would soon be released.
+As of 2025, the record had yet to see the light of day, though several singles were put out online.

 In October 2020, Roth paid tribute to his late bandmate Eddie Van Halen by sharing his track "Somewhere Over the Rainbow Bar and Grill," from the 2014 sessions.
 It was the first of five singles from the sessions released between late-2020 and early-2022.

+Roth went on an American tour with Kiss in early-2020, having been tapped as the opening act for the band in 43 cities.
+Nearly halfway into the scheduled dates, the tour was postponed due to the COVID-19 global pandemic.

-In October 2021, Roth announced his intentions to retire from performing following a final residency set at the House of Blues Las Vegas at Mandalay Bay in Las Vegas from December 2021 to January 2022.
-Following the cancellation of all shows, Roth retired from performing, with a March 2020 performance in Texas with Kiss being his final performance.
+In October 2021, Roth announced his intentions to retire from performing following a final residency set at the House of Blues Las Vegas at Mandalay Bay in Las Vegas from December 2021 to January 2022 that would be a total of nine dates.
+The shows were eventually cancelled due to Covid, with Roth ostensibly going into retirement and a March 2020 performance in Texas with Kiss being his final performance.

-Following his retirement from performing, and the five original singles, Roth proceeded to release a series of covers of Van Halen songs throughout the second half of 2022.
+Following his supposed retirement from performing and the release of five original singles, Roth proceeded to release a series of covers of Van Halen songs throughout the second half of 2022.

+Roth performed his first public concert in five years at the M3 Rock Festival in Columbia, Maryland, on May 3, 2025, playing a set of all Van Halen classics and deep cuts.
+He subsequently announced a US tour for the summer of 2025.